 Lesson 3: If you want your product to successfully reach the masses, focus on early adopters first.

-The gist of it is that you need to communicate why you do things before you tell people what you do, because that’ll help get your product into the right people’s hands.
+The gist of it is: You need to communicate why you do things before you tell people what you do.
+This will help get your product into the right people’s hands.

 In both Seth’s and Simon’s case, these people are called early adopters.

-Traditional marketing shoots its advertising right at the majority of people, when a new product comes out.
-The mistake with this is that the majority isn’t ready for it yet – they want a proven product, not some new gimmick.
+Traditional marketing shoots its advertising right at the majority of people when a new product comes out.
+Sadly, the majority isn’t ready for it yet – they want a proven product, not some new gimmick.

 Instead, build your product in a way that makes it attractive to innovators and early adopters, the tech geeks, the people that stand in line for 24 hours to buy an iPhone, and let them spread the word.

-When you do this and make sure that your product is easily shareable, you’ll make sure your product eventually reaches the masses through diffusion, and they won’t turn you down at the door.
+When you do this and make sure that your product is easily shareable, it’ll eventually reach the masses.
+Sooner or later, people won’t turn you down at the door.

 You can’t possibly comprehend Seth by reading one summary, watching one talk, or even reading one book of his.
 He describes himself as a lifetime of projects, and I think he’s quite spot on.